Erin Vermilye Erin Vermilye

 HCLF Board Members Named Among Washington, D.C.’s Most Influential People

-Two of our distinguished board members — retired Police Chief Terrence M. Cunningham and former ATF Assistant Director Jim Pasco — have been named among Washington, D.C.'s Most Influential People by Washingtonian magazine for 2026.
+Two of our distinguished board members — retired Police Chief Terrence M. Cunningham and retired ATF Assistant Director Jim Pasco — have been named among Washington, D.C.'s Most Influential People by Washingtonian magazine for 2026.
 The recognition reflects the reach and credibility both leaders bring to the Foundation's mission of improving the health and wellness of law enforcement officers through systemic, interdisciplinary change.

-WASHINGTON, D.C. – The Howard C. Liebengood Foundation proudly announces that two of its distinguished board members, retired Police Chief Terrence M. Cunningham and former ATF Assistant Director Jim Pasco have been recognized as two of Washington, D.C.’s Most Influential People by Washingtonian magazine for 2026.
+WASHINGTON, D.C. – The Howard C. Liebengood Foundation proudly announces that two of its distinguished board members, retired Police Chief Terrence M. Cunningham and retired ATF Assistant Director Jim Pasco have been recognized as two of Washington, D.C.’s Most Influential People by Washingtonian magazine for 2026.

 The Howard C. Liebengood Foundation was founded by Dr. Serena Liebengood in memory of her husband, United States Capitol Police (USCP) Officer Howard “Howie” C. Liebengood.
 A 15-year veteran of the USCP Senate Division, Officer Liebengood who tragically died by suicide in January 2021.
 In his honor, the Foundation is dedicated to improving the health and wellness of law enforcement officers nationwide through interdisciplinary collaboration, education, and research.
 The Foundation’s work addresses the critical mental health challenges facing those who serve and protect our communities in a comprehensive and collaborative way.